UMAprotocol/docs/docs/developers/emp-deployment.md

 As an alternative to deploying your contract manually, you can use a community made contract deployer.
 The [deployer tool](https://syntheticbuilder.xyz/) allows you to deploy the same EMP contracts as the above tutorial at the trade-off of being able to customize parameters.
 Contracts launched with this tool are still eligible for Developer Mining Rewards.

-Please note: this tool has successfully deployed contracts to mainnet and is community built and maintained.
-Use at own risk.
+Please note: this tool has been used to successfully deploy contracts to mainnet, but is community built and maintained.
+Please use at your own risk.

 ## Standard deployment process